SerenityDHC/Tari-Dual-Mining-on-LuckyPool-with-Clore.Ai-Server/README.md

 # Tari-Mining-with-Clore.AI
 This guide will help you setup a multiminer on a rented Clore.Ai server.
 This will mine on both Sha3 + RandomX.

-# 🚀 Dual Mining Setup Guide (SHA3X + RandomX)
+# 🚀 Dual Mining Setup Guide (SHA3X + RandomX)<br>

-#Install Tari Universe to create a Tari and Monero Wallet:
+Install Tari Universe to create a Tari and Monero Wallet:

 <br>
 1️⃣ Rent & Access the Server
 Rent a GPU/CPU server from CloreAI: https://clore.ai?ref_id=5dw6bmhr